AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 >Each **Twitter** service must also be created by Adobe on your MID instance.
 Contact your Adobe representative to have your environment configured.
 >

-To enter settings, you must access both to your Adobe Campaign Client Console and an your X app permissions.
+To enter settings, you must access both to your Adobe Campaign client console and an your X app permissions.

 1. In **Adobe Campaign**, browse to the **[!UICONTROL Profiles and targets]** tab, and select the **[!UICONTROL Services and Subscriptions]** link
 1. Create a new service.